At the bottom of this article is a great plant based protein source guide.

 If you are vegan and fit, thank you for showing the world how great veganism is and for being a voice for the voiceless.
 If you are considering veganism, I would encourage you to take a look at how incredibly healthy vegan people are!
 Following a Whole Food Plant Based lifestyle is not difficult or expensive and definitely not nutrient deficient .
+It is time for us to #RethinkProtein!
 If you have any concerns about nutrition, please go to NutritionFacts.org.

 As always, if you have any questions about my content, please feel free to reach out to me directly!